Physician Assistant Studies

 Elective Rotation

-- Carrie Hall, Assistant Clinical Professor, Director of PA Program
+- Carrie Hall, Assistant Professor, PA Program Director

-- Jill Powell, Assistant Clinical Professor, Co-director of Clinical Education
+- Jill Powell, Assistant Professor, Co-director of Clinical Education

-- Lauren Rucker, Assistant Clinical Professor, Co-director of Clinical Education
+- Lauren Rucker, Assistant Professor, Co-director of Clinical Education

 - Brady Ruff, Assistant Professor